markcmurphy/devdocs-portal/Brands.md

 </div>
 <br>

-The Catalog API manages products, brands and categories for a store.
+The Catalog API manages products, brands, and categories for a store.

 ## Brands